redpesk-common/canbus-binding/README.md

 ### Subscription and unsubscription

 You can ask to subscribe to chosen CAN event with a call to *subscribe* API verb with the CAN messages name as JSON argument.

-Example from a websocket session:
+For example from a websocket session:

 ```bash
 low-can subscribe { "event": "doors.driver.open" }
 ON-REPLY 1:low-can/subscribe: {"jtype":"afb-reply","request":{"status":"success","uuid":"a18fd375-b6fa-4c0e-a1d4-9d3955975ae8"}}
 ```

 Subscription and unsubscription can take wildcard in their *event* value.

 To reveive all doors events :

 ```bash
 low-can subscribe { "event" : "doors*" }